Curt Anderson (musician): Music career

 He began recording music in 2002 while in high school, selling a one-take homemade CD to classmates.
 Soon after, he started performing under the name No Greater Sky and released an album titled Hearts & Stars in 2006.
 Anderson said he wanted people to connect more easily, so he dropped the No Greater Sky name and began using his own name as a solo artist.
 He signed a licensing deal with Dream Records in 2015 and released his first international studio album, Every Moment, on January 15, 2016.
 His songs "Keep it Beating" and "Every Moment" were released as singles to Christian and mixed-format radio internationally.
 Both songs were among the highest played songs of 2016 in Australia and other countries.
 Anderson's music can also be heard on in-store radio in over 32,000 retail stores, including Walgreens and Kroger brands.

 Anderson told Hallels his inspiration for the music on the album is that people hear about the love Jesus Christ has for them.
 In an interview with Michigan newspaper The Morning Sun, Anderson said, "I love people and I think music is the vehicle God gave me to be able to love people and impact them in some way."

 In April 2018, Anderson released Every Moment Vol. II, which includes the singles "Keep Me Falling" and "Love Like You Love".
 Both singles saw significant airplay on Christian radio internationally, earning the No. 14 and No. 76 spots on the TCM Top 100 songs of 2018 in Australia.
 Each of his singles has spent over 25 weeks in the TCM Top 30 in Australia.

 He has written songs for other artists, including KJ-52, Tricia Brock of Superchick, and Satellites & Sirens.

-Curt Anderson is a true global ambassador of music.
-His touring has taken him to nearly 60 countries, had him on radio and tv shows around the world, and also given him the opportunity to perform at the US Capitol.
+He has toured in nearly 60 countries and performed at the US Capitol.